 The Flow #

 Flow is second in the sequence.
 This is the particular user flow you are designing.
 An obvious example would be, let’s say, the

 Checkout flow.
 Think UX here.
 A flow is the journey a user takes around a site to complete a particular action.
 A flow will most likely consist of a number of pages or stages, if you like.

-Ok, so you’ve got the hand of it now.
+Ok, so you’ve got the hang of it now.